RISK: A Framework for GUI Agents in E-commerce Risk Management: Methodology

 \textbf{Process Reweight.} The motivation for process reweight comes from two aspects: (1) In business-oriented GUI tasks, the initial steps and associated webpage content are relatively simple (e.g., opening the Google search page), whereas later steps involve more complex pages (e.g., specific e-commerce pages), and (2) Early-stage steps exhibit high homogeneity, while later-stage steps show greater differentiation.
 Therefore, we propose a process reweighting $\theta$ to distinguish the importance of different steps in a trajectory, emphasizing the later steps that are more critical for task completion.
-We design a weight curve that increases with the step index, where the weight of the first step is $\gamma$ and the last step is 1.0, as shown in Appendix Figure~\ref{fig:process_reweight}.
-The process reweight $\theta$ for the $i$-th step in a trajectory with $n$ steps is defined as follows: $ \theta(i) = \gamma + (1 - \gamma)\left(1 + e^{- \left(2\delta\frac{i-1}{n-1}-\delta\right)}\right)^{-1}, $ where $\gamma$ and $\delta$ are hyperparameters to control the shape of the curve.
+The process reweight $\theta$ for the $i$-th step in a trajectory with $n$ steps is defined as follows: $ \theta(i) = \gamma + (1 - \gamma)\left(1 + e^{- \left(2\delta\frac{i-1}{n-1}-\delta\right)}\right)^{-1}, $ where $\gamma$ and $\delta$ are hyperparameters.
+More experimental analysis are shown in Appx.~\ref{subsec:process_reweight}.